icyflame/json-where/README.md

 $ sudo make install
 ```

-By default, these commands will install the executable `json-where` to your
+By default, these commands will install the executable `json-where` inside
-computer's `/usr/local/bin/` folder.
-You can change the prefix by running the
+`/usr/local/bin/`.
+You can change the destination by running the configure
-configure script with the `--prefix` option.
-More details about autoconf can be
+script with the `--prefix` option.
+Other options that you can pass to the
-found on the [autoconf manual][2].
+configure script can be found on the [autoconf manual][2].

-The configure script and other related files were generated using the
+The configure script and other autotools-related files were generated using the
 [`autogen.sh`][3] script.

 ## Credits

 - [`giacomodrago/minijson_reader`][10]
+- [Using GNU autotools to distribute C++ programs][14]

 ## License